cantierecreativo/redux-bees/README.md

 ## Who uses redux-bees
 If your company or project uses Recompose, feel free to add it to [the official list of users](https://github.com/cantierecreativo/redux-bees/wiki/Sites-using-redux-bees) by [editing](https://github.com/cantierecreativo/redux-bees/wiki/Sites-using-redux-bees/_edit) the wiki page.

+## Feedback wanted

+Project is still in the early stages.
+Please file an issue or submit a PR if you have suggestions!
+Or ping me (Stefano Verna) on [Twitter](https://twitter.com/steffoz).

 ## License

 ISC